Asheville & Buncombe County, North Carolina

 - Candler: Of all the small towns near Asheville, we found Candler to be the most convenient.
-If you’re staying at Engadine (like we did!), you’ll enjoy the ease of hopping on and off the interstate each morning and evening.
-Doc Brown’s BBQ is one of the best restaurants in Candler, with brisket that just melts in your mouth.
+If you’re staying at Engadine, you’ll enjoy the ease of hopping on and off the interstate each morning and evening.
+For an even deeper look, we interviewed one of the owners of this awesome B&B. Doc Brown’s BBQ is one of the best restaurants in Candler, with brisket that just melts in your mouth.

 - Fairview: There is a town called “Fairview” in Union County (Central North Carolina), but this CDP is very much in Buncombe County and very close to Asheville.
 We’ve stayed here before at an awesome rental and really enjoyed its proximity to Asheville, and it’s tucked-away feeling.

 - Montreat: Take “Mountain” and “Retreat,” put them together, and what do you get?
 Montreat!
 Lake Susan, Montreat College, and the Montreat Conference Center are a few prominent names in this mountain getaway.
 The five-mile Graybeard Trail will take you to the top of Graybeard Mountain, with epic views of the surrounding Craggies and other mountainous spots awaiting.

 - Weaverville: The Zebulon B Vance Birthplace State Historic Site sits about five minutes from downtown Weaverville.
 Inside the latter, you’ll find a wonderful gathering of shops, restaurants, and more spots that highlight this awesome community.